-NOTE 4:- FAIR VALUE MEASUREMENTS
+NOTE 4: FAIR VALUE MEASUREMENTS

-In accordance with ASC No. 820, the Company measures its cash equivalents, restricted cash and deposit, short-term bank deposits, marketable securities and foreign currency derivative instruments at fair value.
-Cash equivalents, restricted deposit, short-term bank deposits and certain investments in marketable securities are classified within Level 1 or Level 2.
+In accordance with ASC No. 820, the Company measures its cash equivalents, marketable securities and foreign currency derivative instruments at fair value.
+Cash equivalents and available for sale marketable securities are classified within Level 1 or Level 2.
 This is because these assets are valued using quoted market prices or alternative pricing sources and models utilizing market observable inputs.

-NOTE 4:- FAIR VALUE MEASUREMENTS (Cont.)
+NOTE 4: FAIR VALUE MEASUREMENTS (CONT.)

-The Company's financial assets measured at fair value on a recurring basis, excluding accrued interest components, consisted of the following types of instruments as of December 31, 2012 and 2011, respectively:
+The Company's financial assets measured at fair value on a recurring basis, including accrued interest components, consisted of the following types of instruments as of December 31, 2013 and 2012, respectively: